 - Keyman insurance is essentially a risk management tool.

-- Under the plan, the disability or eventuality of a key person will lead to coverage amount payout.
+- Under the plan, the disability or eventuality of a key person will lead to a coverage amount payout.

 - Funds paid out can be used to meet working capital costs, pay off debt and recruit equally talented personnel as replacements.